The Red Dance

-The Red Dance (also known as The Red Dancer of Moscow) is a 1928 American film directed by Raoul Walsh and starring Dolores del Río and Charles Farrell that was inspired in the novel by Henry Leyford Gates.
-Although silent, it was released with synchronized music and sound effects.
+The Red Dance (also known as The Red Dancer of Moscow) is a 1928 American synchronized sound film directed by Raoul Walsh and starring Dolores del Río and Charles Farrell that was inspired by the novel by Henry Leyford Gates.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-film movietone process.